-- 5.3.1 For new building works and A&A works outside existing building (considered as new work) which are submitted for planning permission on or after 1st December 2015, the minimum Buildable Design Scores for each category of development, namely residential projects, commercial projects, industrial projects, school projects and institutional and other projects are tabulated in Table B. These minimum Buildable Design Scores shall also apply to any building works relating to any building on land sold under the Government Land Sales (GLS) Programme (including industrial GLS) on or after 1st December 2015. - 5.3.2 Different minimum Buildable Design Score requirements are given for $2,000 \text{ m}^2 \leq \text{GFA} < 5,000 \text{ m}^2$, $5,000 \text{ m}^2 \leq \text{GFA} < 25,000 \text{ m}^2$ and $\text{GFA} \geq 25,000 \text{ m}^2$.
+- 5.3.1 For new building works and A&A works outside existing building (considered as new work) which are submitted for planning permission on or after 1st May 2017, the minimum Buildable Design Scores for the superstructure and basement works (where applicable) for each category of development, namely residential projects, commercial projects, industrial projects, school projects and institutional and other projects are tabulated in Table B and Table C respectively.
+A building design with basement works is required to comply with both the Buildable Design Score for superstructure works and the minimum Buildable Design Score for basement works.
+These minimum Buildable Design Scores shall also apply to any building works relating to any building on land sold under the Government Land Sales (GLS) Programme (including industrial GLS) on or after 1st May 2017. - 5.3.2 Different minimum Buildable Design Score requirements for superstructure works are given for 2,000 m $\leq$ GFA < 5,000 m, 5,000 m $\leq$ GFA < 25,000 m and GFA $\geq$ 25,000 m.

-Table B Minimum Buildable Design Score for All New Building Works
+Table B Minimum Buildable Design Score for Superstructure of All New Building Works

-CATEGORY OF MINIMUM BUILDABLE DESIGN SCORE
+CATEGORY OF MINIMUM BUILDABLE DESIGN SCORE FOR SUPERSTRUCTURE WORKS

-BUILDING WORK/ DEVELOPMENT 2,000 m 2 ≤ GFA < 5,000 m 2 5,000 m 2 ≤ GFA < 25,000 m 2 GFA ≥ 25,000 m 2
+BUILDING WORK / DEVELOPMENT 2,000 m ≤ GFA < 5,000 m 5,000 m ≤ GFA < 25,000 m GFA ≥ 25,000 m

 Residential (landed) 73 78 81

 Residential (non- landed) 80 85 88

 Commercial 82 87 90

 Industrial 82 87 90

 School 77 82 85

-Institutional and others 73 79 82
+Institutional and others# 73 79 82

-^{} The minimum scores above are based on date of planning submissions made to URA except for building works built on land sold under the GLS Programme which are based on the date the GLS land is sold.
+The minimum scores above are based on date of planning submissions made to URA except for building works built on land sold under the GLS Programme which are based on the date the GLS land is sold.